himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 functions.
 These are normal python functions that will be called from tests or even test fixture functions.

 First, lets create `utils.py`.
-The helper functions will need to use the `listdir`, as well as the `path` functions from the `os` module, in addition to the regex functions.
+The helper functions will need to use `listdir`, as well as the `path` function from the `os` module.
+They will also need the regex functions.
 So, lets make those imports at the top of the file:

 ```python
 from os import listdir, path